rwilson504/Blogger/install-dotnet-tools-on-air-gapped-system/install-dotnet-tool-on-air-gapped-system.md

 ## Setting Up the NuGet Configuration File:

 Given the unique constraints of an air-gapped system, the default behavior of the dotnet command line, which seeks out online NuGet repositories, won't serve our purpose.
-Even using the --add-soure command option and pointing that to our local directory will not circumvent the default behavior.
+Even using the --add-soure command option and pointing that to our local directory will not circumvent the default behavior unless you also include the --ignore-failed-sources option at the same time, which is a lot for users to remember.
 To get around this, we'll create a custom NuGet configuration file that points solely to our local repository.

 ## Creating the NuGet Configuration File:
 Open a text editor of your choice and paste the following configuration: